Appendix 2: Policy on student sexual violence and misconduct

 47. If the final Student Discipline Panel outcome finds that the reported student is not in breach of the University’s Regulations, the reporting party(s) may submit a complaint to the University following the process set out in the University’ Complaints Procedure.

 - b.
-Further information that was not available to the Panel or the Appeal Panel during its hearing(s).
+Further information that was not available to the Panel or the Appeal Panel during its hearing(s) where such information was not reasonably possible to be made available.

 50. The submission of a complaint will normally be deemed by the University as constituting a Stage Two Formal Complaint.
 A Pro Vice-Chancellor with no prior involvement and appropriate training will be appointed to consider the case, in accordance with the procedures laid out in the University’s Complaints Policy.